dm-viplm10/Mini-Jarvis/README.md

 ## Support

-For issues and feature requests, please use the GitHub issue tracker.
+For issues and feature requests, please use the github issue tracker.